markbucklin/thesis/source/01_intro/00_introduction.md

 The widespread usage of MATLAB in neuroscience communities lends potential for greater usability and easier adaptation to software developed in this environment.
 While software development environments focused on “ease-of-use” traditionally presume crippling sacrifices to computational performance, this assumption is now less accurate.

-Standard programs include ImageJ, the built-in routines in MATLAB’s Image Processing Toolbox, Mosaic from Inscopix that are merely a compiled version of MATLAB routines employing the MATLAB engine, Sci-Kits Image for Python, and a remarkable diversity of miscellaneous applications.
+Standard programs include ImageJ, the built-in routines in MATLAB’s Image Processing Toolbox, Sci-Kits Image for Python, and a remarkable diversity of miscellaneous applications.
 MATLAB is a commercial software development platform that is geared toward fast production and the prototyping of data processing routines in a high-level programming language.
 It implements several core libraries (LINPACK, BLAS, etc.) that make multi-threaded operations on matrix type data highly efficient.
 While MATLAB has traditionally been considered the standard across neuroscience research labs, it is well recognized that its performance was lackluster for “vectorized” routines as compared to applications developed using lower-level languages like FORTRAN, C, and C++.